yuicao4234/DSC-x-CBRE-Datathon-2024/README.md

 **2. Pretrained and modified ResNet18 model with dropout layers** For such a small dataset (with 222 images), overfitting becomes a problem.
 We modified a pretrained ResNet50 model and added a dropout layer to the fully connected layer in order to reduce overfitting and increase generalizability.
-For this model, we applied 5-fold cross validation method as well as data augmentation and normalization to solve the problem of small training and validation data size, with a scheduled learning rate between [0.001, 0.0005, 0.0001].
-We trained 50 epochs for each learning rate across 5 folds.
-Then we picked the best performing fold and learning rate, which turned out to be 4th fold and learning rate = 0.001, and trained for another 100 epochs as our final model.

 For modified ResNet18 model, we used following steps to prepare training:
 1. Transforming & normalizing datasets: to solve the issue of small dataset and improve the model's generalization.
 2. Define the pretrained, modified ResNet18 model: dropout layers added in fully connected layers to avoid overfitting.
 3. 5-fold cross validation: also to avoid overfitting.
-4. Scheduled Learning Rate with 0.001, 0.0005, 0.0001
+4. Scheduled Learning Rate with lr = [0.001, 0.0005, 0.0001], 50 epochs each
 5. Fine-tuning: freezing layers except for the fully connected layers

+We picked the best performing fold and learning rate, which turned out to be 4th fold and learning rate = 0.001, and trained for another 100 epochs as our final model (ResNet_Datathon(1)).

-## Results
+## Results for ResNet18 Model (Final Model)